CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/E375004/sympy/introduction.md

 "SymPy is a Python library for symbolic mathematics.
 It aims to become a full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
 SymPy is written entirely in Python."

-## Symbolically deriving equations of motion
+## Symbolically derived Equations of Motion

 While there is an abundance of physics engines for simulating multibody dynamics ([Mujoco](https://mujoco.org/), [Drake](https://drake.mit.edu/), [Dart](https://dartsim.github.io/), ...) it is still often useful to have analytically derived equations of motion.
 During your studies you might have come across Lagrangian mechanics, specifically Lagrange's equations of the second kind
 $$\frac{\mathrm{d}}{\mathrm{d}t}\left(\frac{\partial L}{\partial \mathbf{\dot{q}}}\right) - \frac{\partial L}{\partial \mathbf{q}} = \tau ,$$